 Make-up tests and class work shall be permitted for all students regardless of the type of absence.
 Makeup work should be completed within five days after returning to school unless additional time is provided per the teacher.
 It is the student's/parent's responsibility to contact the teacher(s) to request makeup work.
 The teacher shall promptly and courteously allow students the opportunity to make up missed assignments and tests.
 Remember, grades should reflect student mastery of the standard.
 In the event of an extended absence, student work may be requested by calling the teacher or school.
-The parent will be able to pick up the work 24 hours following the request.
-Please exercise compassion and professional judgment for those students who miss multiple days, especially due to illness, and work with students on deadlines for make-up work submission.
+The parent may pick up assignments 24 hours following the request.
+Please exercise compassion and professional judgment for students who miss multiple days, especially due to illness.
 Please reference changes with the IHA-R Grading policy regarding make-up work and all work/policies.